mitchades/RC-2021-11-19/submission.md

 Once I got to "Checking (0, 2, 1, 1, 2)..." (i.e., the first five steps of strategy 0), I realized that the symmetry of the problem meant that if there was a solution, there would be a symmetric version of it where the first digit of the raw strategy is 0 and the first non-zero digit is 1.
 So, there weren't any solutions with only two total strategies.

 What about three?
-For this, I shifted to C++.
-Instead of making separate 3x3 arrays for each strategy, I used the raw_strat (i.e. every 27-digit number in ternary, renamed r for the C++ version) directly and calculated where in that array the result of each strategy based on the hats of the left and right players.The rest of the code was similar to the Python version, with itertools.product replace with a boatload of for loops:
+For this, I shifted to C++ and [iterate3.cpp](iterate3.cpp).
+Instead of making separate 3x3 arrays for each strategy, I used the raw_strat (i.e. every 27-digit number in ternary, renamed r for the C++ version) directly and calculated where in that array the result of each strategy based on the hats of the left and right players.
+The rest of the code was similar to the Python version, with itertools.product replace with a boatload of for loops.

 iterate(0, 1, 2, 2) means that player 0 uses the strategy corresponding to r[0 thru 8], player 1 uses the strategy corresponding to r[9 thru 17], and players 2 and 3 use the strategy corresponding to r[18 thru 26].
 This meant that the people sharing a strategy are neighbors; if this failed to give a result, I would try iterate(0, 2, 1, 2).